aws-samples/bulk-aws-migration-using-cloudendure-automation/README.md

 # Automated bulk AWS migration using CloudEndure
+Generally as a part of migration we want to migrate the application ecosystem.
+We select applications and start migrating them one by one.
+This project is built for the same purpose, where you will select a specific application with number of servers for migration.
+You can select the specific application servers to migrate and after migration, you might re-architect the application hosted on them as per your modernization road map.

-Templates and scripts to automate the aws migration using CloudEndure.
+It includes templates and scripts to automate the aws migration using CloudEndure.
 This solution is ideal for bulk migration of 2 to 25+ servers in one go.

 With this approach the servers are migrated in batches which is called as migration 'wave'.